MechanicalRabbit/FunSQL.jl/docs/src/test/nodes.md

       ) AS "female_count"
     =#

-A datasets defined by `With` must have an explicit label assigned to it.
+A dataset defined by `With` must have an explicit label assigned to it.

     q = From(:person) |>
         With(From(person))